monumentalco/boundless.worlds/README.md

 Official repository for the community development of reusable Boundless World Builder nodes.

+## Want to get involved?

+Boundless' myriad worlds are a community undertaking, and we encourage contributions of all kinds!
+If you'd like to help out, check out [the contributions guide](./CONTRIBUTING.md); we greatly appreciate all the help we can get.

+You should also join the [Boundless World Builder discussion](https://forum.playboundless.com/c/modding), and feel free to post any thoughts and ideas for this project.

+## Using these configs

 All node configs in this repository are regularly released with the Boundless World Builder.

-## Want To Get Involved?

-Boundless' myriad worlds are a community undertaking, and we encourage contributions of all kinds!
-You can help out in several ways:

-### Ideas

-Have an idea for a new biome?
-Take a look at [the list of biome ideas](https://github.com/turbulenz/boundless.worlds/issues?q=is%3Aopen+is%3Aissue+label%3Aidea+label%3Abiome); if it already exists, upvote it and leave a comment w/ your own ideas for it.

-If you don't see it, [create a new issue](https://github.com/turbulenz/boundless.worlds/issues/new) describing it.
-Bonus points if you include images, to help describe it!

-The same goes for any other sort of World Builder node: We collect ideas for them all via [this repository's issue tracker](https://github.com/turbulenz/boundless.worlds/issues?q=is%3Aopen+is%3Aissue+label%3Aidea).

-### Contributing Configs

-Have a config that you'd like to share with the community?
-Great!
-Give the [contribution guidelines](./CONTRIBUTING.md) a quick read, and submit your config via a pull request.

-### Issues With Configs

-Having trouble with some of the configs?
-Maybe they're not behaving as expected?
-Or maybe it'd be really nice if they exposed another slider for more control?
-[File an issue](https://github.com/turbulenz/boundless.worlds/issues/new) describing what you're running into.

-Or, better yet, if you have a fix for the problematic config, make a change and submit it via a pull request.

-## Status

-This project is currently (2016-07-04) being setup.

-If you're interesting in contributing the project please join the [Boundless World Builder discussion](https://forum.playboundless.com/c/modding).
+But if you can't wait for the next release, you can check out or download the latest copy of them from this repository.
+If you're having trouble, don't be afraid to ask for help on the forums!

 ## Maintainers